gruvedrift/azure-app-services/README.md

 This project was created as a **hands-on-practice** for preparing for the az-204 exam.
 It demonstrates how to use, configure and deploy Azure
 App Services.
-Examples are based on real-world applicable scenarios, and can be used as a "baseline" reference.
+Examples are based on real-world scenarios, and can be used as a "baseline" reference.
 The project is split into four iterations where each iteration are standalone projects with different scopes and learning outcomes.